thepharmproject/set_of_scripts/README.md

 ## Topic Modeling

 ### Approach
-A combined method tfid (term frequency–inverse document frequency) plus lda (latent dirichlet allocation) is deployed for topic modeling.
+A combined method TFIDF (term frequency–inverse document frequency) with Non-negative Matrix  and LDA (Latent Dirichlet Allocation) is deployed for topic modeling.
 Detected topics and most common terms are returned.
 A list of topics is created based on a corpus of text items.

 ### Implementation
 The aforementioned approach is implemented as a method (topic_modeling(corpus[], language) -> topics[], words[]) in the analysis_nlp.py file.